TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Switch.rst

 This ViewHelper was introduced in v6.2 to allow multi-case comparison within a single ViewHelper.
 This is much simpler than using a series of stacked `f:if` ViewHelpers.

-*Note:* Frequent use of this viewHelper may indicate a "weak programming architecture".
-A better approach then would be to reconsider the architecture of actions and controllers.

 Properties
 ==========